FaizAther/GPR-Analytics/code/Environments/machine_learning/README.md

 Goal: To predict if a student is satisfied or is not satisfied with the course with the provided information above.

+We will use SVM(Support Vector Machine) as our machine learning model as it supports binary classification.
+In our case, we have binary classifications of 0 (for unsatisfied) and 1 (for satisfied).

 ## Generated Data
 - The data in the CSV files each have 17,560 entries (enrolments).